Anaphylaxis

 TREATMENT

-Remember to follow your or the allergic persons allergy action plan and call or have someone call triple zero (000) immediately.
+Remember to follow your or at-risks persons action plan or emergency instructions and call or have someone call Triple Zero (000) immediately.

-Not all allergy reactions result in anaphylaxis, however understanding the risk factors and symptoms is critical to set up informed management strategies.
+Not all allergic reactions result in anaphylaxis, however understanding the risk factors and symptoms is critical to set up informed management strategies.

 Always present your Allergy Card, Medical Alert Bracelet or Necklace to ensure health care providers, family members, friends, colleagues and others are aware of your Allergy or Allergies.